thachmpham/thachmpham.github.io/md/gdb/memory.md

 ### 1.1.2.
 Call & Ret
 The call instruction pushes the address of the next instruction (rip) onto the stack then jump to the target function.
 This address is also called the return address.
-The ret instruction pops the return address from the stack to the instruction pointer (rip) and continues execution at that address.
+The ret instruction pops the return address from the stack and jump to this address.

 :::::::::::::: {.columns}
 ::: {.column width=40%}